-Jo is currently exploring the tactile and visual properties of materials and questioning what it means to have materiality – for instance, do words have materiality?
+I am currently exploring the tactile and visual properties of materials and questioning what it means to have materiality – for instance, do words have materiality?
 Are they a material we can work with?
-And if so, how can they be combined with gold, silver, stones, copper foam and reactive metals such as titanium and tantalum?
+And if so, how can they be combined with Gold, Silver, stones, copper foam and reactive metals such as titanium and tantalum?

 What about light?
-Jo sometimes feels that if she could work directly with light and give it shape and tactility, she would, but the next best thing is creating jewellery that plays with light in ways that make light seem to be one of the materials used.
+I sometimes feel that if I could work directly with light and give it shape and tactility, I would, but the next best thing is creating jewellery that plays with light in ways that make light seem to be one of the materials used.

-Reactive metals such as titanium and tantalum can be coloured with heat or electricity.
-This creates layers of oxides, which reflect the light back at certain wavelengths, which correspond to particular colours.
-So, it seems to Jo to be an open question, whether she is playing with the properties of the metal or exploring the reactions of the light.
+Reactive metals such as Titanium and Tantalum can be coloured with heat or electricity.
+This creates layers of oxides, which reflect the light back at certain wavelengths, corresponding to particular colours.
+So, it seems to me, to be an open question, whether I am playing with the properties of the metal or exploring the reactions of the light.